sapienzaapps/galileo-terremoti/README.md

 # NodeMCU?

 To use NodeMCU boards you must use sketch at https://github.com/sapienzaapps/seismoclouddevice-nodemcu .
-The code here is for Intel Galileo / Raspberry only.
+The code here is for Raspberry PI only.

 # License